diggerdu/AudioRWKV/README.md

 # AudioRKWV: Pretrained Audio RWKV for Audio Pattern Recognition
+## Introduction

+The Code Repository for  "AudioRKWV: Pretrained Audio RWKV for Audio Pattern Recognition"

 ## Environments
 The codebase is developed with pytorch == 1.8.1, torch-lightning == 1.5.9